NRS 200.605 is the Nevada law which prohibits hazing. This statute defines hazing as:

 Any unlawful infliction of physical force qualifies as the Nevada crime of battery (NRS 200.481).
 The most common examples are hitting and kicking, but battery can also include poisoning, spitting on, or tearing clothes off from.
 The penalties for battery turn on the severity of the case.

 Putting someone in apprehension of immediate bodily harm is assault under NRS 200.271.
-In short, an attempted battery is an assault.
+In short, an attempted battery is an assault (as long as the victim fears he/she is about to be struck).
 The punishment depends on the circumstances of the case.

 The Nevada crime of harassment (NRS 200.571) occurs when someone knowingly threatens harm to someone else so that he/she reasonably fears that the threat will be carried out.
 As with the penalties for assault and battery, harassment penalties depend on the facts of the case.